RECIST is a standard way to measure the response of a tumor to treatment.

 You do not measure these lesions.

-Just mention them in the report and in the follow up look for disappearance, partial response or progression.
+Just mention them in the report and in the follow up look for their presence or absence.

 The CT image with maximum intensity projection of a 34-year-old female with miliary lung metastases of ovarian cancer.